 Know that It Can Cause Stress and Anxiety

 DIY projects may be difficult and upsetting if they don't turn out the way you expected.
-Saving money might be tempting, but if the endeavour causes you undue stress, the savings may not be worth it.
+Saving money might be tempting, but if the endeavor causes you undue stress, the savings may not be worth it.
 Using part of your hard-earned money to pay someone else to perform the task is perfectly acceptable if you have the resources to do so without taking on any more debt.
-Consider contacting a professional for any DIY activity that might bring you worry, exhaustion, or even harm.
+Consider contacting a professional for any DIY activity that might bring you to worry, exhaustion, or even harm.

 Some tasks should never be undertaken by someone who has not been adequately taught.
 These include any do-it-yourself projects that need technical expertise that you lack or might be harmful.
 Electrical work or roofing should never be done by anybody except a trained professional.
 An electric shock or a fire may result if electrical work is done poorly.
 Plumbing work, if done incorrectly, can completely devastate your house.